Our LNT commitment

 Our philosophy is: less is more

 We bring less stuff that doesn’t matter and spend more time enjoying Burning Man.
-We’ll certainly bring fun stuff like costumes, domes, camping equipment, art projects, etc., that allow us to interact with our fellow citizens of BRC.
+We’ll certainly bring fun stuff like costumes, camping equipment, art projects, etc., that allow us to interact with our fellow citizens of BRC.
 And we’ll bring things to keep ourselves comfortable and well-fed regardless of the conditions.
 Of course we’ll have tools and a few extra materials — we have to anticipate the unexpected to reasonably balance the will of the desert.
 But we’re making a conscious effort to bring less and do more with it.